adrianababakanian/gatsby-personal-site-netlify/src/pages/design/cal-hacks-branding/index.md

 </div>

 ## The Problem
 A cohesive visual identity defines the voice of an organization.
 The Cal Hacks brand was previously defined by annual designs corresponding to each hackathon iteration.
-As we’ve matured from a startup-like environment into an established organization, our influence in the realm of technology extends beyond the space of hackathons into <a href="https://calhacks.io#initiatives" class="cycle">entrepreneurship</a>, <a href="https://calhacks.io#initiatives" class="cycle">diversity</a>, <a href="https://calhacks.io#initiatives" class="cycle">inclusivity</a>, <a href="https://calhacks.io#initiatives" class="cycle">and beyond</a> — thus rendering a cohesive branding identity crucial.
+As we’ve matured from a startup-like environment into an established organization, our influence in the realm of technology extends beyond the space of hackathons into <a href="https://calhacks.io#initiatives" >entrepreneurship</a>, <a href="https://calhacks.io#initiatives"  >diversity</a>, <a href="https://calhacks.io#initiatives"  >inclusivity</a>, <a href="https://calhacks.io#initiatives"  >and beyond</a> — thus rendering a cohesive branding identity crucial.

 ## Brainstorming
-The process for this rebrand was guided by my desire to communicate illustratively the defining aspects of Cal Hacks — namely our grounding in technology as a means of empowerment and our proud roots at <a href="https://berkeley.edu" class="cycle">UC Berkeley</a>.
+The process for this rebrand was guided by my desire to communicate illustratively the defining aspects of Cal Hacks — namely our grounding in technology as a means of empowerment and our proud roots at <a href="https://berkeley.edu"  >UC Berkeley</a>.

 Inclusivity & diversity are both passions of mine, as well as fundamental to our mission at Cal Hacks, so throughout my iterations I took into account the broad range of target demographics that Cal Hacks reaches.
 Cal Hacks has always communicated our inclusion of all hackers regardless of skill level, demographic, area of study, and any other possible label or preconception.
 This afforded me experience in visually designing off of qualitative and quantitative feedback from a wide range of perspectives.